‘You don’t defeat Australia, you humiliate them’

 LONDON: One of the biggest under-achievers in World Cup history, England are just one step away from their maiden crown.
 And the country’s cricket fraternity is ecstatic.

 From former stars to top cricket writers and fans, everybody has been won over by England’s recent winning spree in the World Cup.
-The way England, who are yet to win the World Cup, thrashed bitter rivals Australia in the semis has come as an icing on the cake for the supporters of the home team.
+The way England thrashed bitter rivals Australia in the semis has come as an icing on the cake for the supporters of home team.

-Michael Vaughan, the former England captain, was so pleased with England’s authoritative display at Edgabston that he decided to mock the Australians even as England were still chasing.

-“The Aussies should try bowling bare-foot,” Vaughan wrote on Twitter, a clear shot at Australia coach Justin Langer, who asked his players to take a walk around the field at Edgbaston barefoot during a training session in the lead up to the semi-final.

 LONDON: One of the biggest under-achievers in World Cup history, England are just one step away from their maiden crown.
 And the country’s cricket fraternity is ecstatic.

 From former stars to top cricket writers and fans, everybody has been won over by England’s recent winning spree in the World Cup.
-The way England, who are yet to win the World Cup, thrashed bitter rivals Australia in the semis has come as an icing on the cake for the supporters of the home team.
+The way England thrashed bitter rivals Australia in the semis has come as an icing on the cake for the supporters of home team.

-Michael Vaughan, the former England captain, was so pleased with England’s authoritative display at Edgabston that he decided to mock the Australians even as England were still chasing.

-“The Aussies should try bowling bare-foot,” Vaughan wrote on Twitter, a clear shot at Australia coach Justin Langer, who asked his players to take a walk around the field at Edgbaston barefoot during a training session in the lead up to the semi-final.